NLaundry/NLaundry_Site_2025/README.md

 # Nathan Laundry - Personal Website 2025

 This is my personal website built with Astro, featuring my philosophy articles, technical projects, poetry, and academic publications.
-The site follows a "Life and Lab" theme, exploring the intersection of meaningful living and technical experimentation.
+I have life for philosphy and vibes, and lab for technical stuff.

 ## About This Site

-This website serves as my digital garden where I share:
+AI said "this site serves as my digital garden" ...
+I don't know what the f*ck that means:

-- **Life**: Philosophy articles exploring meaningful living and behavior change
+- **Life**: pseudo-intellectual rambles cause I read Sartre one time and some psychology of behaviour change stuff
-- **Lab**: Technical projects with GitHub repositories and live demos
+- **Lab**: Technical projects with GitHub repositories and youtube video links
 - **Coaching**: Personal coaching services

 *Note: Poetry and Publications sections exist in the codebase but are currently hidden from public view.*

 ## Features

+Thanks to a great template and claude code (I don't ever want to do frontend.
+Can you tell?)

 - **Responsive Design**: Fully responsive across all devices
 - **Dark/Light Mode**: Automatic theme switching with DaisyUI